jojozhuang/jojozhuang.github.io/_posts/2016-09-16-serve-static-website-with-nginx-in-docker.md

 ![MIME Type](/public/pics/2016-09-16/settings.png)
 Create a folder named 'kitematic-nginx' in your local machine.
 ![MIME Type](/public/pics/2016-09-16/createfolder.png)
 The folder in container and the folder in your local machine are now mapping to each other.
-Click Restart button or just switch to the Home tab, to restart the container.
+Click Restart button to restart the container.
 ![MIME Type](/public/pics/2016-09-16/volume.png)
 You will find one html file in your local volume folder.
 This file is actually located in the container.
 It is the home page of Nginx you saw in browser.
 ![MIME Type](/public/pics/2016-09-16/index.png)